-Around a mile from South Petherton in the smaller village of East Lambrook (pub, manor house gardens with snowdrop and national geranium collections, plant nursery, tea room and gallery), a neat, detached, red brick and hamstone cottage, thoughtfully converted from former stable buildings with big arched windows and beams remaining.
-Across the gravelled drive, the owners' charming 17th cent., Grade II listed, thatched hamstone farmhouse and beautifully planted, walled garden where you have a sitting-out area (table/chairs) and, a little further along the drive, use of an orchard for picnicking (picnic bench).
-From drive (bench in sunny spot, occasional passing horses), 2 steps up to arched doors to smartly fitted oak kitchen (slimline dishwasher, washer-drier, microwave, gas hob/electric oven) with slate floor, breakfast table/chairs and door to study/dining room.
-Oak-floored living room (TV/DVD) with lovely old Knole sofa, big arched windows/doors and stairs up to a roomy double bedroom (5' bedstead), nicely furnished with fine period fabrics, and very smart bathroom (suite with roll-top bath and separate shower).
-A stylishly done, comfortable base, well placed for numerous houses, gardens and churches of great interest.
+About a mile from South Petherton in the smaller village of East Lambrook (pub, manor house gardens with snowdrop and national geranium collections, plant nursery, tea room, gallery), a neat, detached cottage, thoughtfully converted from stable buildings with big arched windows and beams.
+Across the gravelled drive, the owners' 17th cent. thatched farmhouse and beautifully planted walled garden where you have a sitting-out area (table/chairs) and, a little further along the drive, use of an orchard for picnicking (picnic bench).
+From drive (sunny bench, occasional horses passing), 2 steps up to arched doors to smartly fitted oak kitchen (slimline dishwasher, washer-drier, microwave, fridge, gas hob/electric oven) with slate floor and breakfast table/chairs.
+Study/dining room.
+Oak-floored living room (TV/DVD) with lovely old Knole sofa.
+Stairs up to a roomy double bedroom (5' bedstead) furnished with fine period fabrics; bathroom (suite with roll-top bath and separate shower).
+Professional catering and ready meals available.
 No children, except pre-crawling babies.
+A stylish, comfortable base, well placed for numerous houses, gardens and churches of interest.

 |Size||Sleeps up to 2, 1 bedrooms|